yannisl/phd/phd-lorems.md

-##The `phd-handlers` LaTeX2e package
+# The `phd-quote` LaTeX2e package version 1.0.0

 The `phd` latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
 It also loads the most commonly used packages and resolves conflicts.

-This work consists of the file  `phd.dtx`, and the derived files   `phd.ins`,  `phd.pdf`, and `phd.sty`.
+This work consists of the file

+   `phd-quote.dtx`,

+and the derived files

+   `phd-quote.ins`,
+   `phd.pdf`,
+   `phd.sty`.

 ## Installation

-run
+run the provide script

-          phd-lua.bat on windows
+     `phd-lua phd-quote.dtx` on windows

-           pdflatex phd.dtx
-           makeindex -s gind.ist -g phd
+     or manually on other OSs.

 If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or